Cruz-Lopez-Carlos-Antonio/Mittag-Leffler-FNPKE/README.md

 In order to optimize the way in which is computed the following sum of the Eq.
 (11):
 $$\sum_{m=0}^{p}{\frac{\left(-1\right)^m}{m!}\sum_{k_0+k_1+\ldots+k_{n-2}=m}{f(k_0,k_2,\ldots,k_{n-2})}\ \tag{15}, }$$

-where the function f represents the different operations that are carried out on the right of such equation, the set of different partitions: que pasa que pasa que pasa
+(where the function f represents the different operations that are carried out on the right of such equation, and p the approximation of the infinite sum) the set of different partitions: que pasa que pasa que pasa
 $$K_{n,m}=\set{(k_0,k_1,\ldots,k_{n-2}|k_i\geq0,\ 0\le\ i\le\ n,\ \sum_{j=0}^{n-2}k_j=m}\ \tag{16}$$